How often do bearded dragons drink water?

 Misting (or spraying) a bearded dragon is a common practice and particularly useful in environments that are low in humidity.
 Like bathing, misting is only an addition to hydration routines; it should not be the primary method.
 Direct fluid intake is the most effective and assured method of maintaining hydration.
 Misting can be used to encourage water intake by misting water into your hand and presenting it.
 Moving water is far more attractive than still water.

 Glass enclosures are likely to have poor air circulation and mixed with pathogens in the tank; there is potential to create a very unhealthy environment.
 In such cases, it is best that any misting occurs outside the enclosure.
+You need to choose a cage that offers a lot of fresh air to your beardie, here is a list of top bearded dragon enclosures to start with.

 Not all bearded dragons will readily accept misting.
 Ensure that it is a mist and not a stream of water being sprayed onto the reptile.
 Try spraying around the animal rather than on it, especially on the floor (see How do you get a bearded dragon drinking water?).